 Tutors in admissions panels admit new students annually in December to the Oxford course, through an intensive 2-week long process of assessing the relative merits of applicants from schools across the UK and from abroad.
 One of most valuable aspects of this process is the admissions interview, which allows tutors to assess prospective students face-to-face.
 As a member of the Faculty of Classics I’m also required occasionally to act on a panel of assessors responsible for making new appointments to Lectureships.
 I undertake other Faculty duties such as attending a committee to consider academic issues with students, chairing a committee that organises the Classics and Modern Languages Joint School, and working with colleagues to set and mark University examinations.

 Oxford’s Classics Faculty employs the only dedicated Outreach Officer for the subject in the country, and the Faculty is continually looking at ways of promoting the course to potential students and to encourage those from non-traditional backgrounds to apply to study at Oxford.
 As a former Schools Liaison Officer for Classics, I have visited schools up and down the country to give talks on the Classics, explain the intricacies of the Admissions process, and tackle concerns about class bias or sexism.
-I am currently chairing a Committee on Outreach set up at Jesus College, leading to the appointment of an Outreach Junior Research Fellow (part academic and part devoted to outreach).
-As part of the Mayor of London’s Love Latin Scheme I’m working through a programme of visits to state primary schools to speak about the Classics.
-I am also on the steering committee for Classics at BSix, a 6th-form College in Hackney, London, together with Prof. Catharine Edwards of Birkbeck College London, and the Iris Project.
+I recently chaired a Committee on Outreach set up at Jesus College, leading to the appointment of an Outreach Junior Research Fellow (part academic and part devoted to outreach).
+As part of the Mayor of London’s Love Latin Scheme I conducted a programme of visits to state primary schools to speak about the Classics.
+I am on the steering committee for Classics at BSix, a 6th-form College in Hackney, London, together with Prof. Catharine Edwards of Birkbeck College London, and the Iris Project.
 BSix aims to introduce a full Classics programme into the school’s curriculum over the next five years.
 I am also on the Development Committee of Classics for All, which aims to raise money to give grants to state schools for the teaching of Latin (over 200 schools are now grant-holders).

 Publications and public engagement